-Cranbrook Center for Collections and Research is inviting a small group of committed volunteers to help rehabilitate one of the oldest Japanese gardens in North America during the 2022 growing season.
-Working directly under the supervision of Emily Fronckowiak, Michigan’s only APA Certified Aesthetic Pruner, a group of six to nine Volunteer Gardeners will work with Emily and our returning volunteers to tend the Lily Pond Cascade, control invasive species, maintain the existing paths, contour and plant new groundcover, set stone steps, and water fragile plants.
+Cranbrook Center for Collections and Research is inviting a small group of committed volunteers to help rehabilitate one of the oldest Japanese gardens in North America during the 2023 growing season.
+Working directly under the supervision of Emily Fronckowiak, Michigan’s only APA Certified Aesthetic Pruner, a group of ten Volunteer Gardeners will work with Emily and our returning volunteers to tend the Lily Pond Cascade, control invasive species, maintain the existing paths, contour and plant new groundcover, set stone steps, and water fragile plants.

 ABOUT THE JAPANESE GARDEN REVITALIZATION

 In the spring of 2016, Cranbrook Center for Collections and Research boldly announced its aspiration to revitalize Cranbrook’s 100-year-old Japanese-style garden and ensure its future for the next generation.
 This aspiration became a vision in the summer of 2018 when Sadafumi Uchiyama, Garden Curator for the Portland Japanese Garden, began to develop a Master Plan for the garden’s rejuvenation.
 This vision began to take physical form in October 2018, when Master Gardener Hiromu Terashita and five gardeners from the Japan Federation of Landscape Contractors rehabilitated one of the garden’s historic features, the Lily Pond Cascade.